UK & European Holiday News

 Guided or self guided as a first time walk?

-If you are thinking about a self-guided itinerary, look for the lower graded and better waymarked options such as the lower-end National Trails in the UK such as
+If you are thinking about a self-guided itinerary, look for the lower graded and better waymarked options such as the more southern trails in the UK like

 The South Downs Way